martinjrobins/diffsol/book/src/solving_the_problem.md

 # }
 ```

-DiffSol also has two convenience functions `solve` and `solve_dense` on the `OdeSolverMethod` trait. `solve` will initialise the problem and solve the problem up to a specified time, returning the solution at all the
+DiffSol also has two convenience functions `solve` and `solve_dense` on the `OdeSolverMethod` trait. `solve` solve the problem from an initial state up to a specified time, returning the solution at all the
 internal timesteps used by the solver.
 This function returns a tuple that contains a `Vec` of
 the solution at each timestep, and a `Vec` of the times at each timestep.